A Hundred Yards Over the Rim: Production

-The location shooting for the scenes of the wagon train in the sand dunes and the exterior of the roadside diner was carried out at Olancha, California in the Owens Valley, located on U.S. Route 395, approximately 300 km north of Los Angeles, adjacent to the Sierra Nevada mountains.
+The location shooting for the scenes of the wagon train in the sand dunes and the exterior of the roadside diner was carried out at Olancha, California in the Owens Valley, located on U.S. Route 395, approximately 300 km (190 miles) north of Los Angeles, adjacent to the Sierra Nevada mountains.
 This is one of two Twilight Zone episodes filmed at this locale, the other being "Third from the Sun" (1960).
 The distinctive geography of the Olancha area was also used for location shooting for the feature films Tremors (1990), Bug (2006), and Iron Man (2008).

+Cliff Robertson, having done research, picked the outfit for himself especially as he felt that it would have been accurate to what someone from Ohio would have worn in the 1800s, despite it being highly uncomfortable.
+Buzz Kulik disapproved of the outfit and they had an argument that was only settled in Robertson's favor when they called up Rod Serling.
+After filming, the crew agreed that Robertson made the right call.